banestojanovic/Craftsman/job-applications/applications/client-applications.md

 ![](/assets/54.png)![](/assets/55.png)

 Clicking on _New Applications_ will lead you to overview of all applications for given job.

 When and job is in progress job box will have icon and text like this instead:

 ![](/assets/57.png)

 As soon as the job is marked as finished and only _Job in progress..._ can be marked as finished, it will be moved to Finished Job section.
+You can see that when job is in progress you'll no longer be able to delete that job posting.

 ---